-The Department of Public Safety conducts investigations for all Title IX cases involving complaints by students against other students.
-The deputy Title IX coordinator or the dean of students on the campus where the respondent is enrolled conducts the student conduct process and, if necessary, imposes student conduct sanctions for students found in violation of these policies.
-The Division of Student Affairs oversees the student conduct process when a student may be in violation of the Sexual Misconduct Policy and Procedures, and is responsible for keeping a record of these matters.
+The Department of Public Safety conducts investigations for all Title IX and sexual and related misconduct cases involving complaints by students against other students.
+The Associate Vice President for Student Affairs or the dean of students on the campus where the respondent is enrolled conducts the student conduct process and, if necessary, imposes student conduct sanctions for students found in violation of these policies.
+The Division of Student Affairs oversees the student conduct process when a student may be in violation of the Sexual and Related Misconduct Policy and Procedures, and is responsible for keeping a record of these matters.
 At times, designees can be assigned to carry out these duties.

 Rose Hill | McGinley Center, 1st Floor | 718-817-4500 Monday–Friday, 10 a.m. – 6 p.m.

 Lincoln Center | 140 W. 62nd St., Room 141 | 212-636-6267 Monday–Friday, 9 a.m. – 5 p.m.